erromu/minibone/README.md

 if __name__ == "__main__":

     # setup_log must be called only once in your code.
-    # So you have to choice if logging to stderr or to a file when calling it
+    # So you have to choice if logging to stdin or to a file when calling it

     setup_log(level="INFO")
-    logging.info('This is a log to the stderr')
+    logging.info('This is a log to the stdin')

     # or call the next lines instead if you want to log into a file
     # setup_log(file="sample.log", level="INFO")